ktran-euclid/simple-api/README.md

         redis-cli

 should bring you to the right place.
+Redis comes in default with 3 data store.
 Database index 1 and 2 are stores where data from the content-server is being saved.
 Database index 0 is what celery app uses to process tasks

 5. And voila, your server is ready at 127.0.0.1:5000.
 As requested in the documentation above, only 4 endpoints are available